AlexStack/NodeJs-Express-MongoDB-Universal-CRUD-API/README.md

 # Serverless Universal MEAN API

+- This package allow you to set up a backend API using node.js & mongodb in 2 minutes
 - An Universal RESTful CRUD API for dynamic multiple collections of mongodb (database tables) with Node.js and Express.js, we DO NOT need to code the CRUD route/controller for each collection/table anymore.
 - Designed to run on Serverless environment, such as AWS Lambda, Azure, Google, NetLify, Vercel
 - Universal MEAN API stands for MongoDB(M) + Express.js(E) + Universal CRUD API(A) + Node.js(N)